Daandelange/kirby3-TranslatedLayout/README.md

 A layout field that forces translations to have an identical structure to the one of the default language.

+### Beta
-This is an experimental draft for trying to bring some translation logic to blocks and layouts.
+This is an experimental draft for trying to bring some translation logic to blocks, columns and layouts.

-Note: If you'd like to manually edit a `translatedlayout` field in any content file, it's not recommended to use this plugin.
-Note: Blocks are not yet available while testing the layouts.
-They should be easy to port.
+It turns out to be quite powerful already with just a minimal set of changes compared to the native field behaviour.
+Before moving on to more configuration options, I'd like to ensure the base code is robust.
+If you encounter any bug, please fill an issue.

 ### Implementation
  - *Seconday language* translations of this field are always syncronized (on parse aka `$field->fill($value)`) with layouts and blocks from the default language using their unique `id`.
-    - If a block has no translation, it's replaced with the default language.
+    - **Fallback** : If a block has no translation, it's replaced with the default language.
-    - If a block translation is not available in the default language, it's removed.
+    - **Sanitation** : If a block translation is not available in the default language, it's removed.
+All blocks from the default language are guaranteed to be available in translations.
-    - Some simple GUI limitations prevent panel users from changing the layout and/or adding blocks.
+    - **Panel GUI** : Non-translateable fields and blocks are disabled, preventing panel users from changing the layout and adding blocks in translations.
-    - The syncronized translation is saved as a regular layout in the content file.
+    - **Parse** : The syncronized translation is saved as a regular layout in the content file and works fine with the native `$field->toLayout()`.
-      This duplicates the structure in every language, but it facilitates this plugin's implementation and ensures full compatibility with core blocks and layouts.
- - The **primary language** inherits the default LayoutBlock behaviour and remains (almost) identical.
+ - The **primary language** inherits the default LayoutField behaviour and remains (almost?) identical to the native Kirby Layout field.

 ![Screenshot of Kirby 3 plugins TranslatedLayout](TranslatedLayout.gif)

 ## Installation

 ### Requirements
-- Kirby 3.6 or above.
+- Kirby 3.8 or above.
 - **Warning!** If you already have a layout with translated content, switching to this field will erase all translations unless you manually give the same `id` to blocks/rows/columns in the translations.
   Please also note that during the beta phase, **there remains a risk of data loss**.
 Do not use without backups.
+- **Note**: If you'd like to manually edit a `translatedlayout` field via the content file, it's not recommended to use this plugin, as it's probably not recommended to use blocks without the panel.

 ### Download
 Download and copy this repository to `/site/plugins/translatedlayout`.